UniversityofHelsinki/sp-registry/README.md

 Attributes shown in the test service, validation regex and Shibboleth environment variable names are defined in Attribute model objects.
-Non public attributes are only listed if user has some value in the attribute.
+Non-public attributes are only listed if user has some value in the attribute.

 This service can be made available in different Apache virtual host by pointing it to the wsgi_attributetest.py.
-It should also have it's own Shibboleth ApplicationOverride, with all the attributes enabled.
+It should also have its own Shibboleth ApplicationOverride, with all the attributes enabled.

 ## Tests